Takeaways from Tuesday’s elections: Democrats win across the spectrum as voters reject Trump

 “It’s not just a message about Democrats; it’s a message about our entire country.
 I think Americans are appalled by what they are seeing coming out of this administration,” New York Rep. Alexandria Ocasio-Cortez said on CNN from Mamdani’s victory party.

-In California, voters approved a redistricting ballot measure intended to boost Democrats’ chances in next year’s battle for control of the House.
+In California, voters approved by a wide margin a redistricting ballot measure intended to boost Democrats’ chances in next year’s battle for control of the House.
 And in Pennsylvania, Democratic state Supreme Court justices won their retention votes, allowing Democrats to keep their majority on the high court in a perennial battleground state where legal challenges over voting rules are all but certain.

 Here are six initial takeaways from Tuesday’s elections: